 For a complete description of our services, please visit: Weill Cornell Pediatric Surgery

-The pediatric surgical service is a crucial part of the Perinatal Care Center at Weill Cornell Medical Center.
+The pediatric surgical service is a crucial part of the Fetal Care Center at Weill Cornell Medicine.
 The pediatric surgical service promotes a team- based approach which involves antenatal consultations to parents and their families, interpretation of prenatal ultrasounds and MRI's as well as post-natal care of newborns with complex congenital malformations.

 Our experienced team offers expert pediatric surgical care by professionals who have expertise in addressing the needs of infants born with a variety of malformations.
 The team consists of nationally-renowned surgeons, neonatologists, anesthesiologists and other subspecialists who are experienced in the special needs of infants with these problems.

 We offer the most advanced surgical therapy including minimally invasive techniques to repair major abdominal and chest malformations.
 We perform the full spectrum of pediatric surgical procedures which include head and neck anomalies, thoracic malformations, abdominal malformations as well as tumors.
 Some of the common problems that we treat are listed below.